Clubs & Organizations

 The MCC Veterans Center, located in Room 264, provides a safe environment on campus for all MCC students who are current or former military members, their spouses, and their dependents to study, relax, refresh, and socialize.
 Be sure to stop by!

 Our team volunteers with Re-Member, a service organization on the Pine Ridge Reservation in South Dakota.
 It is an emotional and life-changing week where you will witness the extreme poverty afflicting the Lakota People and learn of their rich culture.
-Our team will take on service projects such as building bunk beds, repairing leaking roofs and/or skirting trailers.
-This trip is a balance of serving and cultural experiences.
+Our team will take on service projects such as building bunk beds, building wheelchair ramps, and/or skirting trailers.
+No construction experience is needed.

 Learn more about the trip and how to join the team.